 It probably doesn’t help that the acronym contains the word Building.
 We’d rather SIM (structure information modelling).
 You might prefer PIM (plant information modelling).
 But it doesn’t matter – it amounts to the same thing – an intelligent model of a soon-to-be-real thing.

-Benefits of BIM To The Resources Sector
+The Real Benefits of BIM In Mining To The Resources Sector

 Regardless of what you call it, BIM promises to bring critical benefits to Australian mining operations, particularly in lowering operating costs and increasing efficiency.